Malcolm Brogdon NBA Playoffs Player Props: Celtics vs. 76ers

 Malcolm Brogdon Insights vs. the 76ers

-- This season, he's put up 10.1% of the Celtics' attempted field goals, as he's averaging 10.9 per contest.

-- He's put up 4.4 threes per game, or 8.5% of his team's shots from beyond the arc this season.
+- Brogdon is averaging 4.4 three-point field goal attempts per game this season, which is 8.5% of his team's tries from beyond the arc.

 - Brogdon's opponents, the 76ers, have one of the slowest offensive tempos, ranking 26th, averaging 99.8 possessions per game, while his Celtics average 101.9 per game, which ranks 16th among NBA teams.

-- Defensively, the 76ers are ranked third in the league, allowing 110.9 points per contest.
+- The 76ers are the third-best defensive team in the league, allowing 110.9 points per game.

-- On the boards, the 76ers are second in the NBA, giving up 41.2 rebounds per game.
+- On the boards, the 76ers are second in the NBA, allowing 41.2 rebounds per game.

-- In terms of assists, the 76ers are ranked sixth in the league, giving up 24.2 per game.
+- In terms of assists, the 76ers have conceded 24.2 per game, sixth in the league.

-- In terms of 3-pointers, the 76ers are fifth in the league, conceding 11.6 makes per game.
+- In terms of 3-pointers, the 76ers have conceded 11.6 makes per game, fifth in the league.

 Malcolm Brogdon vs. the 76ers